andrew/ultimate-awesome/README.md

 - [Awesome-Physics-Cognition-based-Video-Generation](https://github.com/minnie-lin/Awesome-Physics-Cognition-based-Video-Generation) - A comprehensive list of papers investigating physical cognition in video generation, including papers, codes, and related websites.
 - [awesome-austria](https://github.com/mxstbr/awesome-austria) - 🇦🇹 A curated list of things that show the awesome side of Austria.
 - [awesome-stylus](https://github.com/OffchainLabs/awesome-stylus) - A curated list of Arbitrum Stylus code examples, libraries and resources.
+- [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.
 - [awesome-mdm-dev](https://github.com/petarov/awesome-mdm-dev) - :iphone: A curated list of Mobile Device Management (MDM) developer resources.
 - [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to assess and reduce the environmental impacts of using and deploying AI.
 - [awesome-federated-reinforcement-learning](https://github.com/siomvas/awesome-federated-reinforcement-learning) - Publication catalog for research on Federated RL (FRL).